julioespin/julioespin.github.io/SQL_Banking_Project.md

 ### What is the max owed to the IDA?

-The next area of interest was finding the total amount that is owed to the IDA
+The next area of interest was finding the total amount that is owed to the IDA.
+Using the SQL statement below, we find that the total owed is $20,164,338,829,274.43.

 <img src="images/SQL_banking_total_owed.png"/>
 <img src="images/SQL_banking_total_owed_results.png"/>

-We find that the total owed is $20,164,338,829,274.43.

-I also looked into which country owed the most and found that India owed the most for a total of $3,347,798,404,996.19
+I also looked into which country owed the most.
+The results show that India owed the most for a total of $3,347,798,404,996.19

 <img src="images/SQL_banking_highest_owed_country.png"/>
 <img src="images/SQL_banking_highest_owed_country_results.png"/>